 Everything You Need to Know About Hazardous Waste Labeling

 The Environmental Protection Agency hands out some of the most significant fines among all government regulators.
-In the first few months of 2021, the EPA fined companies over one million dollars because of various Resource Conservation and Recovery Act violations.
+In the first few months of 2021, the EPA fined companies over $1 million due to various Resource Conservation and Recovery Act violations.

 These charges ranged from improper disposal of hazardous waste to something we often see as a hazardous waste disposal company: improper labeling.
 Companies that fail to label their waste properly put themselves at risk during DEP inspections.